loschtreality/Hangman/README.md

 Coded a Hangman game using Bootstrap and Jquery.

 CodePend demonstration: https://codepen.io/loschtreality/pen/ZWeZXm
-Note: Default text is not appearing correctly on Codepen website
+\nNote: Default text is not appearing correctly on Codepen website